zer0cache/matic-docs/docs/develop/ethereum-polygon/matic-js/plasma/erc20/get-balance.md

 title: getBalance
 keywords:
 - 'pos client, erc20, getBalance, polygon, sdk'
-description: 'Get started with maticjs'
+description: 'Get the balance of a user.'
 ---

 `getBalance` method can be used to get the balance of user.
 It is available on both child and parent token.